GBonnaire/jspreadsheet-plugins-and-editors/plugins/copypaste_advanced/README.md

 - Override copy methods of JExcel
 - Can copy scale like Excel
 - Work on Mobile
+- Paste data from Excel (with or without style)

 ## What is JExcel ?